Top 10 Best Android Video Downloaders: Benefits, Pros & Cons

 9. SnapTube & VidMate

-- Excellent at downloading from social media
+- Excellent at grabbing videos from social media

-- Often quick to support new sites
+- Frequently quick to support new or obscure sites

 - Significant privacy concerns

-- Not open-source, origins can be unclear
+- Not open-source, and the origins can be murky

 10. Phoenix Browser